+Object manipulation are generally solved by Task and Motion Planning (TAMP) \cite{garrett2021integrated}, where past works have focused on object rearrangement in cluttered and confined spaces \cite{wang2021efficient,wang2022lazy}.
+Interactive Perception focuses on the interplay of perception with manipulation \cite{bohg2017interactive,garrett2020online}.

-\textbf{Model-Based Object Retrieval in a Shelf} Many works in the literature focus on the problem of object search and retrieval with known object models from a shelf \cite{dogar2014object,nam2021fast,bejjani2021occlusion,xiao2019online,li2016act,huang2020mechanical}.
-In this setting, The perception module is assumed to fully recognize the object once a sufficient part is observed, thus ignoring partial occlusion. \cite{dogar2014object} uses a graph to encode object occlusion and reachability dependencies and constructs an algorithm to solve the problem with a minimal number of actions. \cite{nam2021fast} encodes traversability of objects through a graph named T-graph, which is specific to cylinders.
-The algorithm thus may not work for general objects.
-Both \cite{dogar2014object} and \cite{nam2021fast} remove objects from the scene, in which case completeness is trieval to satisfy.
+\textbf{Model-Based Object Retrieval in a Shelf} Many works in the literature focus on object search and retrieval from a shelf with known object models or through learning methods \cite{dogar2014object,nam2021fast,bejjani2021occlusion,xiao2019online,li2016act,huang2020mechanical,huang2022mechanical}.
+In this setting, the perception module is assumed to fully recognize the object once a sufficient part is observed, and ignores partial occlusions.
+Prior work uses a graph to encode object occlusion and reachability dependencies and constructs an algorithm to solve the problem optimally \cite{dogar2014object}.
+An alternative encodes the traversability of objects through a graph named T-graph, which limits to cylinders \cite{nam2021fast}.
+Both of these efforts remove objects from the scene, in which case completeness is trivial to satisfy.

-Some other works rely on POMDP models \cite{xiao2019online,bejjani2021occlusion,li2016act}, which can be solved by existing solvers or Reinforcement Learning (RL) algorithms. \cite{li2016act} explicitly models the trustworthiness of object recognition based on the occlusion ratio. \cite{bejjani2021occlusion} uses a learning-based method to sample target poses, which then guides a tree-search framework with an RL policy. \cite{huang2020mechanical} also uses learning-based estimators for the target object pose.
-Based on the estimation, a planner is constructed to find the best action.
-However, \cite{huang2020mechanical} limits actions to pushing left or right, and hence it can fail when pick-and-place actions are required.

-\textbf{This Work} This work considers a more complicated task with unknown object models and focuses on safe object reconstruction with in-place relocation. \cite{gupta2013interactive}, which is mostly related to this work, constructs a multi-step look-ahead algorithm that solves the object reconstruction problem completely in a grid-world scenario.
-However, it is not complete in realistic settings.
-Meanwhile, the system only relies on single-shot images without considering the observation history, hence having limited applications.
-This work instead explicitly combines past observations to update occlusion and object models.